ERP Insights

 3. Supply Chain Management: Oversees procurement, inventory, and logistics.

-4. Customer Relationship Management (CRM): Tracks customer interactions and sales processes.
+4. CRM: Tracks customer interactions and sales processes.

 5. Manufacturing Resource Planning: Includes MRP functionality for production planning and scheduling.